-During difficult times, you are able to stay proactive instead of reactive.
+During difficult times, you can stay proactive instead of reactive.

 2. EQ is related to your physical health

-Unless you are able to manage your stress levels, it can cause much damage to your physical health.
+Unless you can manage your stress levels, it can cause much damage to your physical health.

-Relieving stress becomes easy if one is able to manage his or her emotional quotient (EQ) in an appropriate manner.
+Relieving stress becomes easy if one can appropriately manage his or her emotional quotient (EQ).

 3. Emotional Intelligence secures relationships

-You can express yourself appropriately and harbour meaningful relationships if you can understand your relationships and how to control them.
+You can express yourself appropriately and harbor meaningful relationships if you understand your relationships and how to control them.

 You can communicate clearly, influence and inspire others.

-A sound EQ will make you feel comfortable socially and be respectful towards others’ feelings and concerns.
+A sound EQ will make you feel socially comfortable and respectful toward others’ feelings and concerns.